rmagee/quartet_epcis/README.rst

         \|___| \__\     \|__|\|_______|\|__|     \|_______|\|__|\_________\
               \|__|                                            \|_________|

-The essential component
-for the Open Source EPCIS QU4RTET infrastructure's
+The essential Open-Source EPCIS component for the QU4RTET traceability platform.

-GS1 EPCIS support.
+For more on QU4RTET see http://www.serial-lab.com

 The quartet_epcis python package is a Django application that contains the base database models necessary for the support of